cisco/mindmeld/source/userguide/active_learning.rst

 Since MindMeld defines a hierarchy of domains and intents, the various heuristics can be computed by using the confidence scores or probabilities of either the domain or intent classifiers.
 This level is indicated by the ``tuning_level`` in the config.

 * For the domain level, the domain classifier is run and the probability scores of the classifier are passed to the strategies.
-* For the intent level, the intent classifier probability scores across all domains are combined into a single vector and passed on to the strategies.
+* For the intent level, the intent classifier probability scores across all domains are concatenated into a single vector and passed on to the strategies.

-Once the tuning step has been completed and the results observed, a decision can be made on the best performing hyperparameters, strategy and tuning level, for the query selection step.
-We explore this step next.
+Once the tuning step has been completed and the results observed, a decision can be made on the best performing hyperparameters, strategy and tuning level for the query selection step.

 .. _query_selection: